Dr Matt Hodgson

 • Master of Physics in Theoretical Physics with first-class honours (2008-2012)

-My research focuses on the fundamentals of quantum theory and its application to modelling the electron excitation properties of materials.
-I have published 17 research papers in various international journals.
-My research contributions include the authorship of the iDEA code, a comprehensive Python software library for exploring and understanding many‑body quantum mechanics, fundamental insights into the calculation of excited electron states with density functional theory, and the development of a method for accurately simulating many‑electron real‑time dynamics.
+Matt's research focuses on the fundamentals of quantum theory and its application to modelling the electron excitation properties of materials.
+His contributions to his field include the authorship of the iDEA code, a comprehensive Python software library for exploring and understanding many‑body quantum mechanics, fundamental insights into the calculation of excited electron states with density functional theory, and the development of a method for accurately simulating many‑electron real‑time dynamics.

 Publication